KlipperScreen/KlipperScreen/README.md

 - `LOAD_FILAMENT TOOL=<n>` to load filament for a specific tool
 - `UNLOAD_FILAMENT TOOL=<n>` to unload filament for a specific tool
 - `PID_TUNE HEATER=<heater> TARGET=<temp>` from the settings popup

+- The PID popup can optionally enable the selected tool's part-cooling fan before running PID tune.
+- The current panel implementation expects per-tool part-cooling fans to be named like `t0_partfan`, `t1_partfan`, `t2_partfan`, etc.
+- If your printer uses different fan names, adjust the panel code accordingly.

 Each `Tn` macro must expose `variable_spool_id`, because KlipperScreen writes spool assignments into the macro with `SET_GCODE_VARIABLE MACRO=Tn VARIABLE=spool_id VALUE=...`.